TheClams/yarig/Readme.md

   - [ ] SV Generator: use SV interface for non-default case with option to control the interface type name
   - [x] Add some information in generated documentation for disabled field inside an array
   - [x] Hardware generator: support option to add some constants in the package such as address, field reset/position
+  - [ ] Add option to hardware generator to generate limit either as hardware error or simulation assert
   - [ ] Support byte mask on interface (TBD if really needed)

 ## Documentation